-The ongoing project FOLDOUT has involved collaboration between choreographer, performanceartist, cellist, mezzosopran as well as journalist and surveys the transmission of a memory, the inheritance of a war.
-The first part was reconstructed for Moderna Museet in Malmö in May 2015 and developed through the many stories of war that constitutes the city of today.
+Another longterm project FOLDOUT has involved collaboration between choreographer, performance artist, cellist, mezzo-soprano as well as journalist and surveys the transmission of memory, the inheritance of a war.
+The first part was reconstructed for Moderna Museet in Malmö in May 2015 and developed through the many stories of wars, that still constitute the city of today.

-In Via was produced as a second part of FOLDOUT, with Moderna Museet in Malmö.
-An hundred participants were taking part in an ongoing expanding videoinstallation, involving teachers, youth leaders and their engaged groups of young people in Malmö.
-The project were surrounded by workshops, videos, apps and a folder.
+In Via was produced as the second part of FOLDOUT, with Moderna Museet in Malmö.
+A hundred participants were taking part in an ongoing expanding video installation, involving teachers, youth leaders and their engaged groups of young people in Malmö.
+The project was surrounded by workshops, videos, apps, and a folder.

-Eismann has been working and producing, through processes of documentations, in a comprehensive extent.
+Eismann has been working and producing, through processes of documentation, to a comprehensive extent.

 At times there may also be a more profound relationship between the role Eismann creates for herself in these projects and tasks, and her background of growing up in a large family, in a mélange of different cultures, constantly on the move between different environments.